CVS Caremark Corp.

 Weekly Technical Indicators: [See CVS weekly technical indicators chart]

 The weekly MACD line is above its signal line since May 18, 2018.
 This is an indication that the medium-term trend is up.
-The distance between MACD and the signal line is near its high and getting bigger.
-It indicates that the current medium-term uptrend is strong.
+The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current medium-term uptrend is getting weak.
 Use the following link to access a MACD help.

 Short-term trend: [See CVS short-term trend chart]

 A short-term downtrend had started on November 28, 2018 at 81.65 and reached 73.68 on December 7, 2018.
 CVS lost 7.97 points, or 9.76%, in 9 days.
 The price is now at the 5.14% retracement level.

 Daily Technical Indicators: [See CVS daily technical indicators chart]

 During the last week, daily MACD line has moved below its signal line.
 Such crossover is considered a bearish signal.

 During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
 A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.